Marcelinho Machado: 2013–2014 season: The Return and the most successful season in Flamengo's history

 The 2013–14 season went down in Flamengo's history, with the inedited titles of the FIBA Americas League and the Intercontinental Cup and the first games against NBA teams in the club's history.
 On 30 November 2013, Marcelinho returned to the courts against Paulistano.
 He played 21 minutes and scored 19 points in the 80–58 win.
 He also scored 19 points against Espírito Santo Basquete, former Vila Velha, whom Flamengo won by 77–60.
 On 19 December 2013, Marcelinho helped his teammates with 16 points, led by an inspirational Olivinha, who scored 18 points and 16 rebounds, to win the leader Limeira, in Limeira, by 88–67.
 Two days later, he scored 21 points against Bauru, and Flamengo, again led by Olivinha, won by 96–94.

-On 7 January 2014, Flamengo played against Macaé Basquete in the first game in the NBB's history between the both teams.
+On 7 January 2014, Flamengo played against Macaé Basquete in the first game in the NBB's history between the two teams.
 It was also the first time Marcelinho Machado played against his brother, Duda Machado, who had signed with Macaé in the begin of the season, and the first time Duda Machado played against the team he defended for seven seasons.
 Flamengo won by 79–69 and Marcelinho scored 18 points and 4 rebounds, but Duda had the highest scoring, with 29 points.

 On 24 January 2014, the team started its path in FIBA Americas League in Arecibo, Puerto Rico, at the same group of Leones de Quilpué, Mavort and the host Capitanes de Arecibo.
 After winning all its opponents, the team set the first place.